JsebastianUVPRQ/EN-Real-Estate-California-market-analysis/README.md

 Implement the model into a functional system, monitor its performance, and establish a maintenance plan for sustained accuracy and relevance.

 ## Usage
-To replicate or contribute to this project, follow these general steps:
+To replicate this project, follow these general steps:

 1. Clone the Repository:
    ```bash